ItsGlor/Shortcuts/README.md

 # My iOS Shortcuts
-For feedback or questions on my shortcuts, feel free to submit an issue on this repo.
+For feedback or questions on my shortcuts, feel free to join the discussions.

 ## Table of Contents
 - [Clipboard](#clipboard)